 You must arrive in time to attend the on-campus New International Student Orientation.

 Important Travelling Reminders

 - When you go through customs in Canada tell the immigration officer that you are coming to Canada to study.
-Show them the letter you received from the Canadian Embassy or High Commission confirming that your application for a study permit has been accepted.
-You will receive your study permit at the board crossing customs booth.
+Show them the letter you received from the Canadian Embassy or High Commission confirming that your application for a study permit has been approved.
+You will receive your study permit at the border crossing booth.

 - Homestay students should notify the Homestay Coordinator of your arrival date at least two weeks before you leave your home country, so your homestay host family can meet you at the airport.